 I need to be going somewhere or I’ll die like a shark.

-I need to be doing errands and writing lists and achieving goals and having new goals and stopping here to check it out and stopping there to see if it changed and I need to be moving and I need to stop and do some weights at the gym and maybe I’ll stop at Whole Foods and start a new diet and then I’ll stop at the ice cream shop and I just want to never have to go home and not having anything to do or I’ll just realize that my life is really pointless and meaningless and I’m just trying to fake a busy life to keep myself from wanting to die alone.
+I need to be doing errands and writing lists and achieving goals and having new goals and stopping here to check it out and stopping there to see if it changed and I need to be moving and I need to stop and do some weights at the gym and maybe I’ll stop at Whole Foods and start a new diet and then I’ll stop at the ice cream shop and I want never to have to go home and not having anything to do or I’ll just realize that my life is meaningless and I’m just trying to fake a busy life to keep myself from wanting to die alone.

 Amen.